 First Abrupt Climate Change Conference is held.

 Gary C. Comer Geochemistry Building at Lamont Doherty Earth Observatory, Columbia University is completed.

 University of Chicago Medicine Comer Children’s Hospital opens.

-5 million dollars is set aside to fund Climate Research Grants, with 128 worldwide projects sponsored to date.
+The foundation begins funding Climate Research Grants, with 128 worldwide projects sponsored to date.

 University of Chicago Medicine Comer Pediatric Emergency Department opens.

 Gary Comer Youth Center opens in Greater Grand Crossing.